Drawdown lifetime mortgage

 A drawdown lifetime mortgage allows you to release funds from your home when you need it, rather than in one lump sum.
 At first, you release an initial lump sum and can then release further amounts when required.

 Only releasing your funds as and when you need them can be beneficial, for example, you’ll only pay interest on the money you’ve drawn down.
-It can often be a more cost-effective option, as the interest accrues at a slower pace than if you take out all the funds in one lump sum.
+It can often be a more cost-effective option, as the interest may accrue at a slower pace than if you take out all the funds in one lump sum.

 Similar to a lump sum lifetime mortgage, it’s a way of releasing tax-free money from your home without having to sell up and downsize.
 Enjoy the freedom to access your agreed funds whenever you need with a drawdown lifetime mortgage.